 The Student Experience

 Outside the classroom, be sure to network with fellow students by joining Eta Sigma Phi, the national Honors society for Greek and Latin languages students, or participating in the annual Nick Yengich Latin Competition, a translation competition for Latin students.
-An additional involvement opportunity is the Student Advisory Committee for the Department of World Languages and Cultures.
+The Department of World Languages and Cultures also has two scholarships specifically for Classics and we invite all Greek and Latin students to apply.
 Students can also participate in summer study abroad programs, visiting the ancient sites on which their courses of study are based.

 The Classics program will allow you to pursue work in a number of fields: consider becoming an educator, administrator, or English as a Second Language instructor.
 Work for the government as an interpreter, translator, or cultural resource manager, or enter the nonprofit sector as a grant writer.
 Careers in journalism and editing are possible, as well as domestic and international business positions as an HR or PR specialist.
 Students who choose to continue their studies in graduate school may go on to become lawyers, librarians, curators, professors, or physicians.